Radaos/dust/README.md

 Setup:\
 Run launcher.bat manually, or \
-Create a new timed task in Windows Task Scheduler on a daily schedule.\
+Create a new timed task in Windows Task Scheduler to run daily.\